 But it might not be just your fault

-There are indications that Petya is deadlier than Ransomware attack and may have other tricks to spread.
+There are indications that Petya is deadlier than Ransomware attacks and may have other tricks to spread.

 For instance, as per the former NSA analyst and cybersecurity entrepreneur David Kennedy, this ransomware attack finds passwords on the infected computer to move to other systems.

 If one doesn’t work, it tries the next one.
 Well, it definitely has a better mechanism than WannaCry.